 A chuckle, musical.
 “That’s acceptable.”

 Omega undid Fortuna’s bindings while Theta moved over the make-shift table, chairs, and game board.
-The books making up the make-shift table were mostly history books—there were multiple editions of Countries of Signum—and a handful of journals with faded and archaic dates listed on the spine.
+The books making up the make-shift table were mostly history books—there were multiple editions of Countries of Signum—and a handful of journals with faded and archaic dates listed on their spines.

-Theta explained the rules of the game which was called ‘Itero Recino’ Fortuna.
+Theta explained the rules of the game which was called ‘Itero Recino’ to Fortuna.
 Each side had twenty-six different pieces, and each piece could move a certain way.
 Eaten pieces were removed from the table.
-But if you captured an opponent piece that was the same type of piece as one that the opponent had previously captured from you, you received the opponent piece and your captured piece back.
+But if a player captured an opponent piece that was the same type of piece as one that the opponent had previously captured, the player received the opponent’s piece and the previously captured piece back.
 It seemed simple but convoluted at the same time.

 As expected, Fortuna lost the first round.
 The first round itself lasted thirty minutes, and at the end of it Fortuna offered up information on one of the Romano Family’s higher-tier warehouses.
 A warehouse that even Allen had no knowledge of.

 But instead of focusing on Fortuna’s losses, Allen focused on Theta’s motions.
 Every single person had ticks they weren’t aware of.
 Maybe they’d lick their lips when they did a particular action.
 Maybe they’d run their hands through their hair when nervous or look up when lying.
 In the end, a person’s habits were their downfall.
 And with a bit of observation and underhanded hand-signaling to Fortuna on their end, she could probably win at least one round.